 Dependents & Exemptions

-- My husband and I have provided a home for my niece and her son for the past seven months.
-She receives no child support from her ex-spouse, and she does not work or have any income of her own.
+- My spouse and I have provided a home for my niece and her son for the past seven months.
+She receives no child support from her ex-spouse and she does not work or have any income of her own.
 Can I claim both her and her son as dependents?

 - Is there an age limit on claiming my child as a dependent?

 - May divorced or legally separated parents split the dependency exemption for a child?

 - My spouse and I are filing as married filing separately.
 We both contributed to the support of our son.
 Can we both claim a dependency exemption for him on our separate returns?

-- My husband and I were separated the last 11 months of the year and our two minor children lived with me for the greater part of the year than they lived with my husband.
+- My husband and I were separated the last 11 months of the year and our two minor children lived with me for a greater part of the year than they lived with my husband.
 My husband provided all the financial support.
 Who can claim the children as dependents on the tax return?

-- Are child support payments deductible by the payer or can the payer claim an exemption for the child?
+- Are child support payments deductible by the payer or can the payer claim a dependency exemption for the child?

-- Can a court order determine who may claim a dependency exemption for a child?
-Does the court order supersede the requirements under Federal tax law?
+- Can a state court determine who may claim a dependency exemption for a child?

-- My son was born on December 31st.
-Can I claim him as a dependent?
-If so, will he be also qualified for the child tax credit?
+- My son was born on December 31.
+Can I claim him as a dependent and qualify for the child tax credit?

 - My child was stillborn.
-He died right before he was delivered.
 Can I claim my child as a dependent on my tax return?

-- If I claim my daughter as a dependent because she is a full-time college student, can she claim herself as a dependent when she files her return?
+- If I claim my daughter who is a full-time college student as a dependent, can she claim her own personal exemption when she files her return?